nirajp82/misc_random_non_technical/01StockEvaluationGuide.md

 | 9        | Economic Moat            | Wide moat preferred (patents, pipeline, brand)                    |
 | 10       | Qualitative Factors      | Management quality, sector trends, ESG and regulatory risks       |

----

-If you want, I can prepare a **ready-to-use checklist or Excel template** that lets you plug in these metrics for any stock and get a quick assessment based on these principles.

----

-Let me know if you want me to build that or if you want more details on any part of this!

-And remember — stock investing always carries risks.
-Always combine quantitative analysis with qualitative insights and your personal investment goals.

----

-**Hope this helps clear your frustration!** Would you like me to organize this as a PDF or cheat sheet for easy future reference?